armno/blog/content/post/vercel/index.md

 aqicn.org provides a free API.
 And like other APIs, it requires an API key to send along with the request.

-I built my own API on the server side to keep my there API key and forward the request to the actual API on aqicn.org.
+I built my API on the server side to keep my there API key and forward the request to the actual API on aqicn.org.

 {{< image